 What is thread count and why is it important?

+If you’re wondering; what is thread count?
+You’re not alone.
+It is a common term used to describe fabric quality.
 The thread count of a fabric is the number of threads woven together in a square inch.
 This might seem like just a marketing ploy but it is actually a scientific term and is regulated by strict laws.
 To obtain a thread count of say 200, there must be 100 lengthwise threads, referred to as warp threads, and 100 width wise threads, known as weft threads, this gives the count of 200.
 This is considered a good thread count and is very affordable.

 Thread count, quality and cost